-The examiner responsible for preparing the examiner's answer should weigh the arguments of the other examiners presented during the appeal conference.
-If it is determined that the rejection(s) should be maintained, the examiner responsible for preparing the examiner's answer will prepare the examiner's answer.
+If a conference is held, the primary examiner responsible for signing the examiner's answer should weigh the arguments of the other examiners.
+If it is determined that the rejection(s) should be maintained, the examiner will then prepare his or her examiner's answer.
+During the conference, consideration should be given to the possibility of dropping cumulative art rejections and eliminating technical rejections of doubtful value.